 INTENSIVE CARE – Featuring state-of-the-art technology, this two-bed unit offers the highest quality services for critically ill patients.

-LABORATORY – Joint Commission accredited, Mercy’s laboratory offers a wide range of testing, using the most advanced technology available.
+LABORATORY – Joint Commission accredited, our laboratory offers a wide range of testing, using the most advanced technology available.

-LONG TERM CARE/REHABILITATION UNIT – Mercy Living Plus offers a home-like atmosphere for residents who choose to live here or who no longer require acute care and need medical support before returning home.
+LONG TERM CARE/REHABILITATION UNIT – Formerly known as Mercy Living Plus, Oelwein Senior Care offers a home-like atmosphere for residents who choose to live here or who no longer require acute care and need medical support before returning home.
 Services include: skilled nursing care; physical, occupational and speech therapies; recreational and social activities; worship services; a styling salon; and the Friendship Café.
-To read the latest newsletter for Mercy Living Plus click here.
+To read the latest newsletter for Senior Care click here.

 MEDICAL UNIT – Located on the second floor, this unit features 18 private rooms for medical patients.
 Services provided include: inpatient, outpatient, observation, outpatient infusions, transitional care (self pay) and short term swing bed skilled.